If you have remote employees in states other than where your organization is located, understanding the tax rules can be challenging.

 - Pennsylvania

-That means if your organization is based in New York, but you have an employee working from home in Utah, you have to withhold New York taxes.
+For example, suppose your organization is based in New York, but you have an employee working from home in Utah.
+In that case, you must withhold New York taxes.

-How does remote work affect sales taxes and nexus?
+How do remote work arrangements affect sales taxes and nexus?

-In many states, having an employee or any official presence in that location triggers sales tax nexus for your organization.
-This is further complicated by local tax jurisdictions, such as counties and cities.
+In many states, having an employee or any official presence in that location triggers a sales tax nexus for your organization.
+Local tax jurisdictions, such as counties and cities, further complicate this.

 What remote work taxes are employers responsible for?